Liedzeit/returnofliedzeit/src/philosophy/Virginia2013.md

 <br/>
 Typically Wittgenstein asks how the word consciousness is used:
 <div style="padding-left: 30px;">
 “Human beings agree in saying that they see, hear, feel, and so on (even though some are blind and some are deaf).
-So they are their own witnesses that they have consciousness” — But how strange this is!
+So they are their own witnesses that they have <i>consciousness</i>” — But how strange this is!
 Whom do I really inform, if I say “I have consciousness”?
 What is the purpose of saying this to myself, and how can another person understand me?
 (PI 416)
 </div>